 Base Salary.
 The Compensation and Talent Management Committee determines the base salary for our executive officers by first reviewing peer group salaries for similarly-situated positions and then adjusting such salaries as necessary based on the scope of work, skills, experience, responsibilities, performance and seniority of the executive and the recommendation of the Chief Executive Officer (except in the case of his own compensation, which is determined by the Compensation and Talent Management Committee and the Board of Directors).
-In addition, with respect to promotions and new hires such as Mr. Lombardi and Mr. Marberger, the Compensation and Talent Management Committee considers the predecessor's base salary.
-The Company views base salary as a fixed component of executive compensation that compensates the executive officer for the daily responsibilities assumed in keeping the Company operating throughout the year.
+In addition, with respect to promotions and new hires such as Mr. Lombardi and Mr. Marberger, the Compensation and Talent Management of executive compensation that compensates the executive officer for the daily responsibilities assumed in keeping the Company operating throughout the year.
 The Compensation and Talent Management Committee reviews executive officers' salaries annually at the end of the fiscal year and establishes the base salaries for the upcoming fiscal year.
 The base salaries paid to our named executive officers during 2016 are set forth in the "Salary" column of the Summary Compensation table on page 39 of this Proxy Statement.